LuisR-jpg/LuisR-jpg/README.md

             <h3>Cibersecurity</h3>
             <img src="https://github.com/LuisR-jpg/LuisR-jpg/blob/main/LoadingDrops.gif?raw=true"/>
             <br></br>
-            It's not that I'm the best hacker ever, but I know what Capture the Flag is and I like to have a challenge every now and then.
+            It's not that I'm the best hacker ever, but I know what capture the flag is; and I like a good challenge every now and then.
             <br>
             <a href = "">
                 Would you like to see